-Gundam models, or Gunpla, come in colored plastic pieces.
+Gundam models come in colored plastic pieces.
 The pieces often have details printed on the surface, but they can be hard to see once the model is put together.
 Panel lining is the process of drawing out the separation between the pieces of the Gunpla.
 It is the single best use of time to improve the look of your model.
 It doesn’t take long and makes a big impact.

-What are Gundam Markers and panel lining?
+What is panel lining on Gundam models?
 Panel lining is a technique used to make the details printed on the individual Gundam models stand out boldly.
-This is done by carefully filling in the lines with ink.
+This is done by carefully filling in the lines with ink or paint.
 Gundam Markers are specially designed markers created specifically for panel lining.
 Panel Liner is a thin enamel paint that easily flows into recesses.

 Let’s take a look at the panel lining process and what products are recommended.